Civilization IV: Colonization

 Civilization IV: Colonization is a standalone title in the Civilization series, released in September 2008 for the PC, approximately one year after Beyond the Sword, the next most recent Civ4 expansion.
 Despite the fact that Civ4 is not needed to run the game, many elements have stayed the same, making Colonization both an old and new game.
 On the one hand, it is very similar to the 1994 classic, Sid Meier’s Colonization, keeping intact the founding fathers system, economic model, and overall goals (see below).
 However, this game utilizes the Civ4 engine, interface, and graphics, enhancing it for sure, but relying on the quality of Civ4 to provide a foundation.

 In short, this game is unique: instead of spanning a few thousand years, like in Civilization, Colonization zooms in on just a few centuries.
-The focus is the Age of Discovery, exploration, empire-building, and, later, indepedence.
+The focus is the Age of Discovery, exploration, empire-building, and, later, independence.
 Players must found and grow their colonies while simultaneously balancing the requests and demands of natives and European kings, all with the intention of one day, if successful, creating a new nation through war.
-Though many common elements (war and peace, diplomacy, expansion, etc.) are present, Colonization combines them in a way that provides for an unparalled experience.
+Though many common elements (war and peace, diplomacy, expansion, etc.) are present, Colonization combines them in a way that provides for an unparalleled experience.

 Below are key features of the game.
 Be sure to check out the other pages on this site for even more detailed info!